 My name is Marlene Cornelis.
 I’m a home cook and food writer living in London (the other one, in Ontario, Canada).
 I’m passionate about what I like to call modern scratch living: preparing good food from scratch, reviving the art of easeful hospitality, and doing the odd crafting or home updating project.
 I also like to share photographs from my ambles around London or travels farther afield.

-I don’t adhere to any particular diet, so you’ll see vegetarian and meat dishes throughout these pages, and a general emphasis on healthy cooking with some decadent treats thrown in for good measure.
+I don’t adhere to any particular diet, so you’ll see vegan, vegetarian and meat dishes throughout these pages, and a general emphasis on healthy cooking with some decadent treats thrown in for good measure.
+More and more, those treats will be made with unrefined sweeteners — still treats but without the sugar highs and effects of refined white sugar.
 The food here may be old favourites — classic or updated — or recipes that I’ve just developed in the Urban Cottage kitchen.

 I hope you’ll enjoy your time here at the Urban Cottage, and that you’ll find some inspiration, entertainment and the motivation to get into the kitchen and make something good.